 However, the definitive grammar guide is Smyth—a burgundy hardcover with an exhaustive run-down of the Greek language.
 I turned to Smyth all the time to suss out weird grammatical constructions, or just brush up on what the dative case does.
 It’s a bit intimidating when you first get it, but indispensable once you start working with it.

 At this point, I need to admit that much of this list is nicked from one of my professors, who recommended a lot of the material you see here.
-Including this recommendation for a pome.
-Which is a word I don’t know how to spell, but sounds like poh-me.
+Including this recommendation for a pony.

-Basically, a pome (or whatever) is a text of the work you are translating, which has already been translated!
+pony is a text of the work you are translating, which has already been translated!
 Now, some of you may be thinking, “Sweet!
 I will just copy that!”
 But don’t do that.
-Your pome is there to keep you on track and for checking your own work!
+Your pony is there to keep you on track and for checking your own work!

 5. A Tutor